 • From mother to child: HIV can be transmitted from an infected woman to her baby during pregnancy, delivery and breastfeeding.

-Question 1: Can a patient with HIV have a HIV negative baby?
+Question 1: Can a woman who is HIV positive have a HIV negative baby?

 Yes, she can.